 I wish I had known the subtitle before borrowing this book from a friend.

 Let me paint you a picture: I remember picking up a book at a hip bookstore in Brooklyn, New York (POWERHOUSE Arena – I looked it up.
 Really cool place!) in 2013 by Reza Aslan called Zealot: The Life and Times of Jesus of Nazareth.
 It was a new release.
 It looked interesting.From what the back said, it said Aslan was a Biblical scholar.
 I thought I’d like it.
 Nope.
 Have not decided what to do with this book yet, but I have not finished it, took notes in the margins, and have hated it with a passion.
 Basically, I think his methodology of Biblical scholar-ing is incorrect, and I disagree vehemently with his understanding and position on certain things about Jesus.

-I will not lie to you: I read this book to impress said friend.
-Probably backfired because I have made it extremely well known how much I disdain this book.
-I have so many issues with this book that I returned it with my commentary and corresponding page numbers.
+I will not lie to you: I read this book to impress said friend because I had a crush on him.
+Backfired because he doesn’t feel the same way and he has an awful taste in books.
+I made it extremely well known how much I disdain this book.
+I had so many issues with this book that I returned it with my commentary and corresponding page numbers.
 I will try to keep my review brief, because if you let me, I could go on for DAYS.

 Too, my biggest complaint about Pagels is when she introduced the Gospel of St. Thomas, which opens, “These are the hidden words that the living Jesus spoke and Didymus Judas Thomas wrote them down,” she takes this to wonder if Jesus had a twin.
 Um, even Wikipedia recognizes that Thomas was called Didymus and is a reference to Thomas.